Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Crossover designs with two periods and two sequences

 \subsection{Without Assumption~\ref{asm::nocarryover}~or~\ref{asm::invarianteffect}}

 We first consider the analysis under only Assumption~\ref{asm::noanticipation}.

 \begin{proposition} Suppose that Assumption~\ref{asm::noanticipation} holds.
-The only unbiased estimator for $\tau_1$ is $\widehat{\tau}_1= \widehat{Y}_1(AB)- \widehat{Y}_1(BA)$, and no unbiased estimator exists for $\tau_2(z_1)$ or $\tau_2^1(z_2)$. \end{proposition} We also obtain the variance of $\widehat{\tau}_1$ in the proof of Proposition~\ref{prop::2p2t} in the appendix.
-Proposition~\ref{prop::2p2t} shows that $\tau_1$ can be unbiasedly estimated by $\widehat{\tau}_1$ with a conservative variance estimator $\widehat S^2_{1}(AB)/N_{AB}+\widehat S^2_{1}(BA)/N_{BA}$.
-In contrast, no unbiased estimator exists for the treatment effect at period 2 and the carryover effect.
-This echoes \citet{jones2003design}'s perspective on effect aliasing, indicating that the crossover design with two treatment sequences cannot disentangle the carryover effect from the temporal changes in the instantaneous effects.
+The only unbiased estimator for $\tau_1$ is $\widehat{\tau}_1= \widehat{Y}_1(AB)- \widehat{Y}_1(BA)$, and no unbiased estimator exists for $\tau_2(z_1)$ or $\tau_2^1(z_2)$. \end{proposition} Proposition~\ref{prop::2p2t} shows that no unbiased estimator exists for the treatment effect at period 2 and the carryover effect.
+This echoes the perspective in \citet{jones2003design} on effect aliasing, indicating that the crossover design with two treatment sequences cannot disentangle the carryover effect from the temporal changes in the instantaneous effects.